People

 Sarah Thiele, B.Sc. alum

-Sarah Thiele graduated from UBC with honours in May 2022, and will start graduate school at Columbia University in Fall 2022.
-My honours thesis with the team explored using the Temporal Outlier Factor to characterize LIGO data.
-I also worked with Dr. Jess McIver and the LIGO detector characterization team for the Fall 2020 term.
+Sarah Thiele graduated from UBC with honours in May 2022, and started graduate school at Princeton University in Fall 2022.
+Her honours thesis with the team explored using the Temporal Outlier Factor to characterize LIGO data.
+She first worked with LIGO detector characterization team for the Fall 2020 term.
 The primary focus of my project was characterizing transient noise signals called “glitches” to create a veto which can differentiate between glitches and astrophysical signals.
 This involved investigating compact binary coalescence (CBC) parameter estimation on short-duration glitch sets, analyzing trends in waveform injections classified by a convolutional neural network called Gravity Spy, and other approaches to aid in forming a differentiation metric.
+Sarah’s work with the team earned her authorship on three papers: the proof-of-principle study for GSpyNetTree (preprint), a study on the characteristics of populations of glitches (Class.
+Quant.
+Grav.) and a report of LIGO Detector Characterization efforts for the fourth observing run (preprint).

 Collaborators